🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Table runners: Layer a gauzy runner over a crisp white cloth to add depth without color.

-2. Build A Candlelit Glow (AKA Instant Romance)
+2. Build a Candlelit Glow (a.k.a.
+Instant Romance)

-Candle mix that never fails
+A candle mix that never fails

 • Heights: Cluster pillar candles, taper candles, and tea lights for a layered glow.